aajanki/ts2workflows/language_reference.md

 Template literals are strings that support string interpolation.
 For example, `Hello ${name}`.

-⚠️ Interpolated values can (only) be numbers, strings or booleans.
+⚠️ Interpolated values can (only) be numbers, strings, booleans or nulls.
 Other types will throw a TypeError at runtime.

 ## Subworkflow definitions